 The relationship of drugs combining with their receptors can be described as this:

 In human language, the population of drug molecules and receptor molecules combine at a certain rate kon, and then separate again at another (possibly different) rate koff.
-When the system is allowed to rest for an infinitely long time these reactions will run to an equilibrium, where there will be a constant concentration of free drug, unbound receptor and drug/receptor complexes.
-In this equilibrium state, kon = koff.
+When the system is allowed to rest for an infinitely long time these reactions will run to an equilibrium, where there will be some constant concentration of free drug, unbound receptor and drug/receptor complexes.
+At this point, the relationship between kon and koff will stabilise.

 A moment of silence for nomenclature.
 Who decided we were going to call things ksomething, and why?
 Well.
 The exact origins of "k" are lost in antiquity, and one can only assume that "k" stands for konstant, from German.
 By agreed-upon convention of pharmacology, lower case "k" is used to denote rate constants such as kon and koff, whereas uppercase K is used for equilibrium constants (such as Kd).
 To be precise, kon and koff are actually not the official terms - the International Union of Pharmacology Committee on Receptor Nomenclature and Drug Classification would prefer you to use k+1 for the association reaction and k-1 for the dissociation of drug from receptor.
 The "on" and "off" terminology has been retained here because it is used by the college examiners in Question 12 from the second paper of 2007.